updatecli/website/content/en/blog/2023/12/updatecli_cdevents.md

 Overall, GitHub action is easy to pick, it works well within GitHub but again, unless of a good reason, it's usually a good rule of thumb to avoid being tightly couple to a specific solution.

-*When an open source project evolves the wrong way, often the best solution is either to quit or to fork* *When a company evolves the wrong way, often the best solutions are either to quit or to pay*
+*When an open source project evolves the wrong way, often the best solution is either to quit or to fork*
+*When a company evolves the wrong way, often the best solutions are either to quit or to pay*
+*Often quitting is not an option*

 ## CD Events